PuzzleproAI/Puzzlepro-App/Notes.md

 1. Check network and server status before upload image
 2. ~~Verify before saving scanned image sudoku like generator page => Done~~
+3. Add back button action on following pages: All other than home page on navigator, sudoku home should go in home page.

 #### optional things